Nightshade-Foundation/darkfang/README.md

 ### Getting Help

-If you're experiencing a bug or have a suggestion for how to improve Min, please open a [new issue](https://github.com/Nightshade-Foundation/darkfang/issues/new/choose).
+If you're experiencing a bug or have a suggestion for how to improve darkfang, please open a [new issue](https://github.com/Nightshade-Foundation/darkfang/issues/new/choose).

 ### Contributing Translations